Silicosis

 Did You Know?

-A compassionate silicosis lawyer can help you through the legal process and fight for the highest settlement possible in your case.
+A compassionate silicosis lawyer can help you through the legal process, gathering information to build your lawsuit and fighting for the highest payouts possible in your case.

-Lung Cancer Group is connected with some of the top silicosis attorneys across the country who are committed to helping those affected by this dangerous material.
-Contact us today so we can help you get started with a free case review.
+Lung Cancer Group works with some of the top silicosis attorneys across the country who are committed to helping people like you receive justice.
+Get a free case review to find out if you can file your silicosis lawsuit with their help.

 Silicosis FAQs

 Silicosis usually happens after being exposed to silica for 10 to 20 years.
-However, it can sometimes develop after just 5 to 10 years of exposure.
+However, it can sometimes develop after 5 years or less of heavy exposure.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.